DenverArtMuseum/tokio-ueyama/content/california.md

 [^1]: For an overview of Little Tokyo’s history, see “[Little Tokyo Historic District](https://www.nps.gov/places/little-tokyo-historic-district.htm),” National Park Service, accessed November 15, 2023.

 [^2]: See “Photographs by Edward Weston on Exhibition,” undated but probably July 1927, red scrapbook, Bunkado collection, 17.
-Higa provides the date of July 7, 1927, in *A View from Within*, 30.
-For the most complete account of the Shaku-do-sha, see Higa, “Hidden in Plain Sight.”
+Karin Higa provides the date of July 7, 1927, in her *A View from Within: Japanese American Art from the Internment Camps, 1942–1945* (Los Angeles: Japanese American National Museum, 1992), 30.
+For the most complete account of the Shaku-do-sha, see Higa, “Hidden in Plain Sight: Little Tokyo between the Wars,” *Asian American Art: A History, 1850–1970*, edited by Gordon Chang (Stanford, CA: Stanford University Press, 2008).

 [^3]: The Shaku-do-sha exhibited Weston’s work in 1925, 1927, and 1931.